araujo88/nano-game-engine/README.md

 If you would like to contribute to the development of this 2D RPG Game Engine, please:

+1. Read the `TODOs` documentation.
-1. Fork the repository.
+2. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
+3. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add YourFeature'`).
+4. Commit your changes (`git commit -am 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
+5. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new pull request.
+6. Create a new pull request.

 ## License